killthekitten/kirshatrov-com/_posts/2021-05-02-vitess-throttling.md

 ## Wrap up

-When doing the online schema migration, writing a backfill or importing data into the database, it's important that clients check the database health before writing.
+When doing the online schema migration, writing a backfill, or importing data into the database, it's important that clients check the database health before writing.
 This little demo shows how that can be accomplished with what Vitess gives you.
 Make sure to read the [full guide](https://vitess.io/docs/reference/features/tablet-throttler/){:target="\_blank"} that describes all features all the throttler.

 Here are some things that I'd keep in mind if I was to roll this into production: